-The UNE Natural History Museum is located in the Agricultural Education Building W077 on the University of New England’s main campus in Armidale, NSW.
-It can be accessed from Trevanna Rd, adjacent to Pharmacy in the McClymont Building (W034).
+The UNE Natural History Museum is located in the Agricultural Education Building W077 on the University of New England’s main campus in Armidale NSW.
+It can be accessed from Trevenna Road, adjacent to Pharmacy in the McClymont Building (W034).
 A campus map is available by clicking here.

 Monday – Friday: 9:30am – 4:30pm

 The Museum is closed on weekends, public holidays and from 24 December – 1 January (inclusive) each year.
 Keep your eye out for special events in our what’s on page!

-Self-guided tours: groups of 10 people or less are welcome to visit our Museum without notice for a self-guided tour.
-For groups of more than 10, please make a booking on our UNE timetabling system to ensure Museum availability; we use the Museum for undergraduate teaching during trimester as well as intensive schools.
+Self-guided tours: groups of 10 people, or less, are welcome to visit our Museum without notice for a self-guided tour.
+For groups of more than 10, please contact us via email to ensure Museum availability; we use the Museum for undergraduate teaching during trimester as well as intensive schools.

 Guided tours: we offer 30-minute guided tours to groups of any size.
 Please book a guided UNE Natural History Museum tour for school and community groups directly via email.
 Our students and academics offer insight into the evolutionary history of our biological collections, and can talk specifically on their area of expertise.